ChalKaat DIY Laser Cutter: The Best Maker Project!

 - 12v-4amps and 6v-3amps power supply (got them from local market for $10)

 The total cost comes up to $390.
-You can reduce the cost of your DIY laser cutter further by salvaging components like motors, drivers, belts, bearings, fan from old electronic gadgets.
+You can reduce the cost of your DIY laser cutter further by salvaging components like motors, drivers, belts, bearings, and fans from old electronic gadgets.

 As explained above, the ChalKaat project allows you to interact with your cutter and design your results on the work piece.
 This is how the system works: